richafnu/Viva/Viva/glint/setup/exit-survey-setup.md

 ### Distribution page

 Your Employee Attribute File contains a Termination Date attribute for each employee.
-This is used for sending Exit surveys.
-Note that you may not use the same terminology that Viva Glint uses in guidance.
+This date is used for sending Exit surveys.
+You may not use the same terminology that Viva Glint uses in guidance.
 In this example, your Employee Attribute File column header might read **End Date**.
 Find the *Termination Date* in the Employee Attribute dropdown menu and select it.

 :::image type="content" source="../../media/glint/setup/elc-attribute.png" alt-text="Screenshot of the Employee Attribute dropdown menu in Employee Lifecycle Distribution setup.":::